starwarsfan/shadow-control/README.md

 ## Initial instance configuration

 The initial instance configuration is very minimalistic and requires only the following configuration entries.
 Everything else will be setup up with default values, which you might tweak to your needs afterward.
-See section "Optional configuration."
+See section [Additional options](#additional-options).

 ### Instance name
 `name`

-A descriptive and unique name for this **Shadow Control** (SC) instance.
+A descriptive and unique name for this **Shadow Control** instance.
 A sanitized version of this name will be used to mark corresponding log entries of this instance within the Home Assistant main log file.

 #### Shutter type
 `facade_shutter_type_static`